rmcgranaghan/awesome-multihazard/README.md

 - _[A multi-hazard framework for spatial-temporal impact analysis](https://www.sciencedirect.com/science/article/pii/S2212420922000486?via%3Dihub)_ by Silvia De Angeli, Bruce D. Malamud, Lauro Rossi, Faith E. Taylor, Eva Trasforini, Roberto Rudari (2022).
 A systematic analysis and organization if available literature on multi-hazard risk.
 They present a framework to analyze impacts resulting from hazard interactions based on the analysis of spatial and temporal evolution of hazards.
 Available open access in the International Journal of Disaster Risk Reduction.
 - _[Generic Indicators of Ecological Resilience: Inferring the Chance of a Critical Transition](https://www.annualreviews.org/content/journals/10.1146/annurev-ecolsys-112414-054242)_ by  Marten Scheffer, Stephen R. Carpenter, Vasilis Dakos, and Egbert H. van Nes (2015).
 They describe an emerging family of methods for quantifying resilience on the basis of observations, particularly in the domain of ecology.
 Available open access in Annual Review of Ecology, Evolution, and Systematics.
 - _[Globally networked risks and how to respond](https://www.nature.com/articles/nature12047)_ by Dirk Helbing (2013).
 Today’s strongly connected, global networks have produced highly interdependent systems that we do not understand and cannot control well.
 These systems are vulnerable to failure at all scales, posing serious threats to society, even when external shocks are absent.
 As the complexity and interaction strengths in our networked world increase, man-made systems can become unstable, creating uncontrollable situations even when decision-makers are well-skilled, have all data and technology at their disposal, and do their best.
 To make these systems manageable, a fundamental redesign is needed.
 A ‘Global Systems Science’ might create the required knowledge and paradigm shift in thinking.
 Available open access from _Nature_.
 -

+## Libraries or Compilations of Resources
+- [MYRIAD-EU Project Library](https://www.myriadproject.eu/library/).
+MYRIAD-EU adopts a systemic and forward-looking approach to offer new ways to assess trade-offs and synergies between economic sectors, hazards and their scales.
+The Library is a collection of the artifacts from the project and a part of their knowledge sharing efforts.
+-

 ## Academic Publications